fsantanna/dceu/doc/lexical.md

 ## Holding Blocks

-A dynamic value is attached to exactly one [block](manual-out.md#blocks) at any given time during execution.
+A dynamic value is always attached to exactly one [block](manual-out.md#blocks) at any given time.
-The value may move between blocks during execution, but it is still always attached to a single holding block.
+The value can move between blocks, but remains attached to a single holding block.
 The value is automatically released from memory when the holding block terminates.